 Apply penetrating oil with a rag, pouring it directly on the wood and rubbing it in.
 Apply the oil sparingly to avoid pooling on the surface.
 It's better to apply several thin coats than it is to apply one or two heavy coats and get uneven penetration.

 Use a natural bristle paintbrush to apply oil-based polyurethane.
 Brush with the grain and use light, even strokes to avoid bubbles and streaks.
 Let the first coat dry, scuff the surface with 220-grit sandpaper, tack the countertop to remove dust and apply a second coat.
+Repeat with a third or more coats, if desired.

 Step 5: Reapply Maintenance Coats